Connecting MCP Servers

 When connecting MCP servers to AWS DevOps Agent, consider these security aspects:

 Tool allowlisting – You should allowlist only the specific tools your Agent Space needs, rather than exposing all tools from your MCP server.
-See Connecting MCP Servers for how to allow list tools per Agent Space.
+See Configuring MCP tools in an Agent Space for how to allow list tools per Agent Space.

 Please note that the maximum tool length of any MCP tool is 64.

 Prompt injection risks – Custom MCP servers can introduce additional risk of prompt injection attacks.
-See AWS DevOps Agent Security for more information.
+See Prompt injection protection: AWS DevOps Agent Security for more information.

 Read-only tools and access – Only allowlist read-only MCP tools and ensure that authentication credentials are only permitted read-only access.